aws/aws-eks-best-practices/content/windows/docs/storage.md

 You can check more about Amazon Elastic Kubernetes Services (EKS) storage classes and CSI Drivers on https://docs.aws.amazon.com/eks/latest/userguide/storage.html

 ## In-tree Volume Plugin for Windows
 Kubernetes volumes enable applications, with data persistence requirements, to be deployed on Kubernetes.
 The management of persistent volumes consists of provisioning/de-provisioning/resizing of volumes, attaching/detaching a volume to/from a Kubernetes node, and mounting/dismounting a volume to/from individual containers in a pod.
 The code for implementing these volume management actions for a specific storage back-end or protocol is shipped in the form of a Kubernetes volume plugin **(In-tree Volume Plugins)**.
-On Amazon Elastic Kubernete Services (EKS) the following class of Kubernetes volume plugins are supported on Windows:
+On Amazon Elastic Kuberneted Services (EKS) the following class of Kubernetes volume plugins are supported on Windows:

 *In-tree Volume Plugin:* [awsElasticBlockStore](https://kubernetes.io/docs/concepts/storage/volumes/#awselasticblockstore)